 You can also talk with your local MP's and other government officials expressing your concerns about palm oil and requesting more policy action on this issue.

-Your choices: We make a statement every time we make a purchase about what we support.
-Palm oil production is driven by demand, so by reducing that demand we reduce the impact.
-By simply choosing products that don't contain palm oil you can make a positive impact for Orangutans, and all the other species that rely on the rainforest.
+Your choices: We make a statement about what we support every time we purchase an item.
+By simply choosing sustainable, RSPO-certified palm oil you can make a positive impact for Orangutans, and all the other species that rely on the rainforest.